Broken Promises

 Where the money would go

-Combined with $10.2 million in up-front cash bonuses awarded in those same contracts, the deals will consume roughly 75% of the new tax in year one.
+The deals would consume roughly 44% of the new tax annually.
 The raises continue every year and would total roughly $134 million over the nine-year life of the tax.47

 The contractual trigger is based on a city-produced forecast at the third quarter of the fiscal year — before the year is even completed.
 Even if the parcel tax were to fail in June and final year-end financials were to show a deficit, it would be too late to rescind the pay raises.49